 The following disclosure of estimated fair value was determined by management using available market information and appropriate valuation methodologies.
 However, considerable judgment is necessary to interpret market data and develop estimated fair value.
-Accordingly, the estimates presented herein are not necessarily indicative of the amounts the Company could have realized on disposition of the assets and liabilities as of December 31, 2023 and 2022.
+Accordingly, the estimates presented herein are not necessarily indicative of the amounts the Company could have realized on disposition of the assets and liabilities as of December 31, 2024 and 2023.
 The use of different market assumptions and/or estimation methodologies may have a material effect on the estimated fair value amounts.
-Cash, escrows and reserves, receivables, prepaid expenses and other assets (excluding derivatives), accounts payable and accrued expenses are carried at amounts which reasonably approximate their fair values as of December 31, 2023 and 2022 due to their short maturities.
+Cash, escrows and reserves, receivables, prepaid expenses and other assets (excluding derivatives), accounts payable and accrued expenses are carried at amounts which reasonably approximate their fair values as of December 31, 2024 and 2023 due to their short maturities.

 The fair value of the Company's borrowings under its Credit Facilities approximates carrying value because such borrowings are subject to a variable market rate, which reprices frequently.
-The fair value was determined using the Adjusted Term SOFR (as defined below) as of December 31, 2023 and December 31, 2022, plus an applicable spread under the Credit Facilities, a Level 2 classification in the fair value hierarchy.
-The fair value of the Company's secured borrowings aggregated approximately \$28.0 million and \$27.5 million as compared to the principal balance of \$33.0 million and \$33.1 million as of December 31, 2023 and 2022, respectively.
+The fair value was determined using the Adjusted Term SOFR (as defined below) as of December 31, 2024 and December 31, 2023, plus an applicable spread under the Credit Facilities, a Level 2 classification in the fair value hierarchy.
+The fair value of the Company's secured borrowings aggregated approximately \$28.7 million and \$28.0 million as compared to the principal balance of \$34.3 million and \$33.0 million as of December 31, 2024 and 2023, respectively.
 The fair value of the Company's secured borrowings was categorized as a Level 3 fair value estimate (as provided by ASC 820, Fair Value Measurements and Disclosures) and was determined by discounting the future contractual interest and principal payments by a market rate.

 The Company's derivative assets and liabilities, comprised of interest rate swap derivative instruments entered into in connection with the Credit Facilities, are recorded at fair value based on a variety of observable inputs, including contractual terms, interest rate curves, yield curves, measure of volatility and correlations of such inputs.
 The Company measures its derivatives at fair value on a recurring basis based on the expected amount of future cash flows on a discounted basis and incorporating a measure of non-performance risk.
 The fair value of the Company's derivative assets and liabilities was categorized as a Level 2 fair value estimate (as provided by ASC 820, Fair Value Measurements and Disclosures).
-The Company considers its own credit risk, as well as the credit risk of its counterparties, when evaluating the fair value of its derivative assets and liabilities.
-As of December 31, 2023 and 2022, the fair value of the Company's interest rate swap derivative assets was approximately \$6.4 million and \$9.2 million, respectively, included in "Prepaid expenses and other assets, net" on the Consolidated Balance Sheets.
-As of December 31, 2023, the fair value of the Company's interest rate swap derivative liabilities was approximately \$0.7 million included in "Accounts payable, accrued expenses and other, net" on the Consolidated Balance Sheets.
+The Company considers its own credit risk, as well as the credit risk of its counterparties, when evaluating the fair value of its derivative assets was approximately \$6.7 million and \$6.4 million, respectively, included in "Prepaid expenses and other assets, net" on the Consolidated Balance Sheets.
+As of December 31, 2024 and 2023, the fair value of the Company's interest rate swap derivative liabilities was approximately \$0.3 million and \$0.7 million, respectively, included in "Accounts payable, accrued expenses and other, net" on the Consolidated Balance Sheets.

-Disclosures about fair value of assets and liabilities are based on pertinent information available to management as of December 31, 2023 and 2022.
-Although management is not aware of any factors that would significantly affect the fair value amounts, such amounts have not been comprehensively revalued for purposes of these financial statements since December 31, 2023 and current estimates of fair value may differ significantly from the amounts presented herein.
+Disclosures about fair value of assets and liabilities are based on pertinent information available to management as of December 31, 2024 and 2023.
+Although management is not aware of any factors that would significantly affect the fair value amounts, such amounts have not been comprehensively revalued for purposes of these financial statements since December 31, 2024 and current estimates of fair value may differ significantly from the amounts presented herein.